salgadorw/RWS.Helper/README.md

 # RWS.Helper
-Library composed with several methods created with the purpose to increase productivity
+Library composed with several extension methods and classes and useful functions created for increase productivity and to prevent code replication.